Canmore - 51° 05' 03" N 115° 22' 07" W

 If you have been following the story so far, you know that the welding of the aluminium hull is finished and Garcia has it in the carpentry and fit-out shop.
 This is Chinook sitting beside the sister hull (number 45).
 From the business end, the hull looks great.

-This is the view from the transom.
+The view above is from the transom.
 Workers and visitors board via a real gangplank (arrrr!) that doesn't come with the boat.
 There is plenty of protective cardboard to keep the cockpit paint safe from the tools and workboots that clamber over her every day.
 At this point of the build, there's not a terribly impressive amount of work has been done up here.

 When you go through her cockpit and down the companionway you start to see just how much infrastructure has been added to Chinook.
 The fuel and water tanks are sealed, vented and have gauges.
 The cabin heater and piping are the light grey hoses in the middle-left and they look mostly installed.
 Much of the wiring has been pulled and the metal grid that will hold the floor and settee (dining area) is in place.